Unphysical conformations in decoupled free energy simulation

 Clearly this is not the desired behavior.
 I'll have to dig in and figure out if the 'solution' is to issue an error that this topology can't be handled with free energy, or to actually handle the case properly.

-#2 Updated by Michael Shirts over 4 years ago
+#2 Updated by Michael Shirts about 7 years ago

 OK, A bit more information here: